I’ve been fighting with myself on writing about this particular topic.

 You have to eventually put your head down and work on your own stuff.
 Get into your own creative flow and just go with it.

 Then eventually you’ll look up, and realize that you’re not where you started.
-In fact, your miles away from where you began.
+In fact, you’re miles away from where you began.
 And you probably even passed up people that you thought were on top of their game at one point.
 And there will still be people ahead of you in life that you look up to.
 That’s great.
 It’s a wonderful thing to admire someone (who deserves your admiration) and aim to be successful like them.

 At this point, you will hopefully realize that when you stay in your lane, magical things start to happen.